 On the user port, 9V AC should be present between pins 10 and 11 and 5V DC should be available between pins 1 (GND) and 2 (+5V).
 If you miss either power rail on the user port, test direcly on the power switch to ensure that it is working.
 If not, the power switch or the power connector are bad.

-Provided that you got the expected power measurements at the userport, the next thing to check is that the power rails generated internally from the 9V AC rail, are present on the board.
+Provided that you got the expected power measurements at the userport, the next step is to check is that the power rails generated internally from 9V AC, are present on the board.

-On the longboards, 9V AC is transformed into two separate tails:
+On the longboards, 9V AC is transformed into:

-On a shortboardboard, 9V AC is transformed into 9V DC by a bridge rectifier.
+On a shortboard, 9V AC is transformed into 9V DC by through a bridge rectifier and a transistor (Q5).
 The 5V rail for the A/V and clock circuits is taken directly from the external power supply.

 If you don’t see VDD and VCC, check the fuse for continuity.

-On a shortboard, a dead fuse will allow the machine to work except for the sound.
+On a shortboard, a dead fuse will allow the machine to work, albeit without sound and the tape motor won’t run.

 The illustrations provice guidance on voltage measurements.
 The dots indicate where to put the multimeter probes.
 Ground is many places on the board, so you don’t necessarily have to put the black probes on the edge.
 It can be the shield for the cartridge port or the RF modulator as well.